-To begin the Contest / Fight or After an interruption of the fight
+To begin contest/fight or after an interruption of the fight.

-BREAK

-To break up a body-to-body position, after which each kickboxer must draw back before continuing the fight

-• STOP

-The fight is interrupted immediately and may only be resumed after the referee gives a new command.

-• STOP TIME (Forming a T with their hands)
+- BREAK - To break up a body-to-body position, after which each boxer must draw back before continuing the fight STOP - The fight is interrupted immediately and may only be resumed after the referee gives a new command.
+STOP TIME (forming a T with his hands)

-When they want to stop the match for any important reason.
-The Referee must explain the reason for each warning to the fighter TIME
+When he wants to stop the match for any important reason.
+The Referee must explain the reason for each warning to the fighter

-Forming the letter T with hands, to give order for time keeper to stop the clock until referee says command FIGHT.
-When the central referee says TIME they must say the reason why they have stopped the clock.
+- TIME Forming the letter T with hands, to give order for time keeper to stop the clock until referee says command FIGHT.
+When the central referee says TIME he must say the reason why he stopped the clock. - Referee will give the order TIME on these occasions: - When he gives a warning to a fighter (opponent must immediately go to the neutral corner) - When a fighter asks for stoppage of time by rising right hand (opponent must immediately go to the neutral corner)

-- Referee will give the order TIME on all these occasions: - When the referee gives a warning to a fighter (The opponent must immediately go to the neutral corner) - When a fighter asks for stoppage of time by rising right hand (opponent must immediately go to the neutral corner) - When a referee sees that it's necessary to correct a fighter's equipment or uniform - When referee sees that a fighter is injured (Maximum time for doctor's intervention is 2 minutes for all fighters.
+- When referee sees it's necessary to correct a fighter's equipment or uniform - When referee sees that a fighter is injured (maximum time for doctor's intervention is 2 minutes for all fighters.